Linuxfabrik/lfops/roles/wordpress/README.md

 `wordpress:update`

 * Updates the WordPress core to `wordpress__version`.
 Also applies all DB migrations, and updates all plugins and themes.
+* Reloads a running PHP-FPM after the core and again after the plugin and theme updates, so that OPcache does not keep serving old files.
 * Triggers: none.